Suggestions and tools for a deletion concept

 from T. Mielke

-On April 24, 2013, the Federal Commissioner for Data Protection and Freedom of Information, Peter Schaar, presented his 24th activity report for the years 2011 and 2012.
-In it, he criticizes, among other things, the lack of specifications and regulations for the deletion of personal data at companies and presents a guideline for a deletion concept.
+The Federal Commissioner for the Data protection and Freedom of Information, Peter Schaar, celebrated his 24th birthday on April 24, 2013.
+Activity report for the years 2011 and 2012.
+Among other things, it criticizes the lack of specifications and regulations on the Deletion of personal data at the companies and provides a guideline for a Deletion concept before.

-In the activity report, the Federal Commissioner for Data Protection presents, among other things, a guideline on data erasure.
-This guideline makes it clear that many companies still find it difficult to delete digital data.
+In the Activity report the Federal Commissioner for Data Protection presents, among other things, a guideline on data erasure.
+This guideline makes it clear that many companies are struggling with the Deletion digital data.
 Many companies also see no point in deleting data that is no longer required.

-To ensure the legally compliant, orderly erasure of personal data, the authors of the guideline propose the development of a set of rules for erasure, a so-called erasure concept.
+In order to ensure a legally compliant, orderly Deletion of personal data, the authors of the guideline propose the development of a set of rules for the Deletiona so-called Deletion concept, is proposed.
 Among other things, the guideline recommends the use of standardized deletion periods and so-called deletion classes.
-These erasure classes are intended to reduce the complexity of the various erasure requirements.
-The erasure classes are used for the assignment of personal data sets to erasure rules.
+These erasure classes are intended to reduce the complexity of the different erasure requirements.
+The erasure classes are used to assign personal data sets to erasure rules.

 The creation of a complex extinguishing concept in companies would have the following advantages: